 Our research program can provide a wonderful opportunity for students and trainees interested to further their research experience.

 Urology surgery research

-All members of the Section are involved in clinical research, investigating questions in the areas of metabolic stone disease, endourology, urological oncology and urinary retention.
-Together with radiation and medical oncologists, the Section of Urology participates in many multidisciplinary studies within the field of urological oncology.
+Clinical research in this section involves metabolic stone disease, endourology, urological oncology and urinary retention.
+Together with radiation and medical oncologists, the Section of Urology participates in a wide range of multidisciplinary studies within the field of urological oncology.